-The 2021-22 adopted budget and 2020-21 Financial Statements form the base years for the Long Term Financial Plan.
+The 2022-23 adopted budget and 2021-22 Financial Statements form the base years for the Long-Term Financial Plan.

-Assumptions

-Key Assumptions
+- Assumptions - Key Assumptions

-There are a number of assumptions that are used in order to project the long term financial results.
+There are a number of assumptions that are used in order to project the long-term financial results.
 These assumptions are outlined in detail throughout this section, however, the key assumptions are outlined below:

-- Future determinations of the rate peg are forecast to be up to 2 per cent.
-However, the exact figure may vary depending on the recommendation of the Independent Pricing and Regulatory Tribunal (IPART) from year to year - Service levels are largely maintained throughout the plan - Population growth is estimated to continue to increase at 2.9 per cent per annum - The Consumer Price Index (CPI) is estimated at a flat rate of 2.5 per cent per annum - In general, future expenses and revenues have been calculated to reflect forecasts for the CPI - Increases in revenue from user charges have been maintained using a combination of the CPI and the IPART Local Government Cost Index with utilisation rates remaining steady - Salary and wage increases are estimated to be on average up to 2.3 per cent per annum including turnover - New borrowings are restricted to ensure the Debt Service Ratio remains less than 10 per cent. - Strategic capital expenditure will be considered suitable for funding from internal or external loans in line with intergenerational equity considerations.
+- Future determinations of the rate peg are forecast to be up to 2% however, this may vary depending on the recommendation of the Independent Pricing and Regulatory Tribunal (IPART) from year to year - Service levels are largely maintained throughout the plan - Population growth is estimated to continue to increase at 3.0% per annum

+- The Consumer Price Index (CPI) is averaged at rate of 2.5% per annum over the 10 year period, however is estimated at 6.4% in 2023-24. - In general, future expenses and revenues have been calculated to reflect forecasts for the CPI - Increases in revenue from user charges have been maintained using a combination of the CPI and the IPART Local Government Cost Index with utilisation rates remaining steady - Salary and wage increases are estimated to be on average up to 2.8% per annum including turnover - New borrowings are restricted to ensure the Debt Service Ratio remains less than 10%. - Strategic capital expenditure will be considered suitable for funding from internal or external loans in line with intergenerational equity considerations.